Nikkhiljp02/vfx-tracker/AI_SETUP_GUIDE.md

 - **ADMIN** and **RESOURCE** roles can use AI chat
 - **VIEWER** role cannot access AI chat
-- AI can only READ data (no modifications)
+- Any write operations require explicit user approval
 - All data access respects user permissions
 - Function calls are logged for audit

-## 💰 Cost Analysis
+## 💰 Cost Notes

-### With FREE Tiers Only:

-**Scenario: 20 users, 10 queries/day each = 200 queries/day**

-- **Gemini 1.5 Flash**: FREE (15 RPM = 900/hour)
-- **Groq (fallback)**: FREE (30 RPM = 1,800/hour)
-- **Total capacity**: 2,700 queries/hour for $0/month

-**You're covered for:**
-- Small to medium VFX studios
-- Multiple users throughout the day
-- Peak usage periods
+OpenAI usage is billed; costs depend on your model and usage volume.

 ## 🔍 Troubleshooting

 ### "No AI provider configured" error
-- Make sure `GOOGLE_AI_KEY` is set in `.env.local`
+- Make sure `OPENAI_API_KEY` is set in `.env.local`
 - Restart your dev server after adding keys

 ### "Failed to process message" error
 - Check if API key is valid
-- Verify you haven't exceeded rate limits (unlikely with free tier)
+- Verify you haven't exceeded rate limits
 - Check network connectivity

 ### AI gives generic responses or errors
-- If Gemini is configured but has quota/rate-limit errors, the app will fall back to Groq/OpenAI if configured.
+- Check if the OpenAI API key is valid
-- If Groq returns “Request too large” or token/rate limits, try shorter questions or smaller date ranges.
+- Try shorter questions or smaller date ranges
-- For the most reliable experience, configure `OPENAI_API_KEY`.

-### "Live data access temporarily unavailable"
-- This message appears when using Groq fallback
-- Gemini will be available again after rate limit resets (1 minute)

 ## 📈 Scaling Options

-If you need more capacity in the future:

-### Gemini Pro (Paid)
-- $0.075 per 1M tokens
-- Higher rate limits
-- Same quality
-- Still very cheap!

-### Add More Providers
-- Easy to add OpenAI, Claude, etc.
-- Existing code supports multiple providers
-- Round-robin between providers
+- Use a smaller/faster OpenAI model where acceptable.
+- Add caching for common queries.

-## 🎯 Future Enhancements (Not Implemented Yet)
+## 🎯 Future Enhancements

 These could be added later:

-❌ **Write Operations** (requires user confirmation)
+❌ **More Write Operations** (still require user confirmation)
-- "Add John to Shot 123 tomorrow"
-- "Shift Shot ABC by 2 days"
-- "Mark Sarah as on leave next week"

 ❌ **Export Capabilities**
 - "Export this week's allocations to Excel"